Falcons21/Autonomous-Payload-Drop/README.md

 # Autonomous-Payload-Drop

-Matlab based Trajectory Simulation of the Actual Code that will run on Data Acqusition System onboard the Primary Aircraft.
+Matlab based Trajectory Simulation of the Actual Code that will run on Data Acquisition System onboard the Primary Aircraft.

 * Drag values for Howlers and Water Bottles (Supply Payloads) were computed using Computational Fluid Dynamics.